lukecarr/c9h/README.md

 ### `name`

-This is the name of the configuration file (excluding the file extension) that is searched for and parsed by `cottonmouth`.
+This is the name used to generate the directories (`options.paths`) where `cottonmouth` looks for your configuration file.

+This can be a string, or a function that returns a string (useful for scenarios when a dynamic name is desired, such as including the `NODE_ENV` env var value).

 By default, this is automatically generated as the name provided in your project's `package.json` file, or the name of your project's working directory.

+### `filename`

+This is the name of your configuration file (excluding the extension).

+This can be a string, or a function that returns a string.

+By default, this is set to the value of the `name` option, which defaults to your project's `package.json` name property, or the name of your project's working directory.

 ### `defaults`